minio/docs/source/reference/minio-mc-admin/mc-admin-heal.rst

 .. start-mc-admin-heal-desc

-The :mc:`mc admin heal` command scans for objects that are damaged or corrupted and heals those objects.
+The :mc-cmd:`mc admin heal` command scans for objects that are damaged or corrupted and heals those objects.

 .. end-mc-admin-heal-desc

-:mc:`mc admin heal` is resource intensive and typically not required even after disk failures or corruption events.
+:mc-cmd:`mc admin heal` is resource intensive and typically not required even after disk failures or corruption events.
 Instead, MinIO automatically heals objects damaged by silent bit rot corruption, disk failure, or other issues on POST/GET.
 MinIO also performs periodic background object healing.